-- 1, College Enterprise, Auxiliary Fund, and/or General Fund operations that compete in the open market need to be able to purchase products or services for resale without undue restrictions. - 2.
+- 1. College Enterprise, Auxiliary Fund, and/or General Fund operations that compete in the open market need to be able to purchase products or services for resale without undue restrictions. - 2.
 In order to compete in the open market, these operations must be knowledgeable, proactive, and stay abreast of current trends, consumer wants, tastes and desires, and be able to meet those needs in their offerings.
 Additionally, fund operators must be free to purchases products or services for resale that the consumers want even if it means having a limiting factor such as brand, functionality, price, or quality. - 3.
 These operations must work as efficiently as possible to hold down their own costs as well as to present the goods or services to the public at a fair market price.
-Thus, they will be looking for the goods for resale at the most competitive prices and highest quality within their parameters. - 4.
-In awarding contracts, these operations must ensure the appropriate amount of the product or service will be in stock or be readily available, received, or provided at the appropriate time.
+Thus, they will be looking for the goods for resale at the most competitive prices and highest quality within their parameters.

+4. In awarding contracts, these operations must ensure the appropriate amount of the product or service will be in stock or be readily available, received, or provided at the appropriate time.
 Ensuring that the products or services are available and of the proper freshness and quality may prevent the operation from conducting timely competitive buying.

-It is unlikely that this exemption will encourage favoritism in the awarding of public contracts or substantially diminish competition for such contracts as required by ORS 279B.085(4)(a).
+It is unlikely that this exemption will encourage favoritism in the awarding of public contracts or substantially diminish competition, and it is reasonably expected to result in substantial cost savings to the College or to the public (ORS 279B.085(4)).
 Additionally, this Special Procurement will substantially promote the public interest as required by ORS 279B.085(4)(b)(B), in a manner that could not practically be realized under the requirements of ORS 279B.050, 279B.055, 279B.060, 279B.065, 279B.070 (Methods of Source Selection).